petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/converting-widget-pages-to-content-pages.md

 1. Open the Liferay DXP Menu and go to *Site Builder* &rarr; *Pages* under your Site's menu.

-1. Check the box for the Widget Page, or multiple Widget Pages, and open the Actions Menu in the Management Toolbar and select the *Convert to Content Page* option.
+1. Check the box for the Widget Page, or multiple Widget Pages.
+Open the *Actions* menu in the Management Toolbar and select the *Convert to Content Page* option.

    ![You can convert multiple Widget Pages through the Context Menu](./converting-widget-pages-to-content-pages/images/01.png)